dynatrace-oss/dynatrace-metric-utils-go/README.md

 * `WithPrefix`: set a prefix that will be prepended to the metric key.
 * `WithDimensions`: sets a `NormalizedDimensionList` for serialization.
-  Lists should be de-duplicated and combined before being passed to this function by running them through the `Merge` function.
+  Lists should be de-duplicated and combined before being passed to this function by running them through the `MergeLists` function.
-  If only one list is present, `Merge` will still do the de-duplication.
+  If only one list is present, `MergeLists` will still do the de-duplication.
 * `WithIntCounterValueTotal` / `WithFloatCounterValueTotal`: sets a single value that is serialized as `count,<value>`.
 * `WithIntCounterValueDelta` / `WithFloatCounterValueDelta`: sets a single value that is serialized as `count,delta=<value>`.
 * `WithIntGaugeValue` / `WithFloatGaugeValue`: sets a single value that is serialized as `gauge,<value>`.